kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

 (:doc:`../../suite/contacts/contact_update`) if necessary.

 .. note:: It is useful if you aim at sending email campaigns with unsubscribe links which target your own website and
-          unsubscribing the contact only from the specific email campaign, not from all campaigns.
+          unsubscribing the user by updating specific fields in his user profile (e.g. a newsletter flag) and count the unsubscription for the statistics of the specific campaign, not from all campaigns.
 Unsubscribe link must contain parameters $cid$ and $llid$.

 Endpoint